dicristea/task-app/README.md

 Menu Icons:
 <a href="https://www.flaticon.com/free-icons/menu" title="menu icons">Menu icons created by Febrian Hidayat - Flaticon</a>

-Task - Pretty:
-<a href="https://www.flaticon.com/free-icons/marketing-plan" title="marketing plan icons">Marketing plan icons created by Fliqqer - Flaticon</a>
+<a href="https://fonts.google.com/icons">Google Icons</a>

-Future Project Updates:
+Future Updates:

-1. add checklist functionality for completed todo's
+- Beautify date formatting!
+Very ugly right now (not using [date-fns](https://github.com/date-fns/date-fns))
+- Priority UI should have left margin color or colored flag/star → button on task to change priority?
+- display task updates → use different method rather than `window.location.reload(false)` in Tasklist.js > `handledelete`
+- Add checkmark functionality and cross out completed tasks
+- Move completed todos to completed page instead of deleting (gives user option to delete)
+- Sort by date (today & week)

+- Dynamic for Mobile
-2. Windows High Contrast mode --will not see the box-shadow or be able to detect the border color change --> try to make 'outline: 3px solid transparent;' work on .form-left>textarea:focus
+- Accessibility: Windows High Contrast mode --will not see the box-shadow or be able to detect the border color change --> try to make 'outline: 3px solid transparent;' work on .form-left>textarea:focus